ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ## Magick 2.2

-The [magick](https://docs.ropensci.org/magick) package is one of the most powerful packages for image processing in R. It interfaces to the ImageMagick C++ API and can takes advantage of several other R packages providing imaging functionality in R. This summer we released version 2.1 and 2.2, which included a lot of fixes and new features.
-The [NEWS](https://cran.r-project.org/web/packages/magick/NEWS) file has the full list of changes.
+The [magick](https://docs.ropensci.org/magick) package is one of the most powerful packages for image processing in R. It interfaces to the ImageMagick C++ API and can takes advantage of several other R packages providing imaging functionality in R. Version 2.1 and 2.2 include a lot of small fixes and new features: the [NEWS](https://cran.r-project.org/web/packages/magick/NEWS) file has the full list of changes.

 ### Shadow effects